DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Paths of Cultivation/Path of the Entrancing Melody.md

-The Hao clan martial arts use the user's charm and beauty to beguile foes, rather than dealing direct damage.
-Even the strongest warriors can fall victim to the charms of another.
+The Hao clan practices the path of the Entrancing Melody.
+This form of martial arts uses the user's charm and beauty to beguile foes, rather than dealing direct damage.
+Even the strongest warriors can fall victim to the charms of the flesh.

 # Path Features